• Skip to primary navigation

 • Because the broccoli is raw it helps to chop the pieces fairly small.
 This allows for more surface area to be in contact with the dressing helping it soften a little.

-• If prepping ahead of time, I like to add the walnuts and bacon right before serving to help retain the crunch.
+• If prepping ahead of time, I like to add the bacon, cranberries, pecans, and sunflower seeds right before serving to help retain the crunch.

 • Because this salad contains mayo, avoid leaving it out unrefrigerated for an extended period of time.